-- Experiment must be set simultaneously and the No. of students in each group working on a setup shall not exceed 05 - Any 10 Experiments based on following list plus two computer application assignments. - 1.
-Determination of thermal conductivity of Insulating powder. - 2.
+- Experiment must be set simultaneously and the no. of students in each group working on a setup shall not exceed 05 students. - Any 10 Experiments based on following list plus two computer application assignments. - 1.
+Determination of thermal conductivity of insulating powder. - 2.
 Determination of thermal conductivity of a Metal rod - 3.
 Determination of thermal resistance and temperature distribution in a Composite wall. - 4.
 Determination of thermal conductivity of insulating material in Lagged pipe. - 5.
 Determination of local and average heat transfer coefficient in Natural convection heat transfer from a vertical cylinder. - 6.
-Determination of Heat Transfer Coefficient under forced convection to air from a Heated pipe. - 7.
-Determination of emissivity of a Nonblack surface. - 8.
+Determination of Heat Transfer Coefficient under forced convection to air from a heated pipe. - 7.
+Determination of Emissivity of a non black surface. - 8.
 Determination of Stefan Boltzmann Constant. - 9.
-Determination of Critical Heat Flux - 10.
+Determination of Critical Heat flux - 10.
 Determination of heat transfer coefficient in dropwise and filmwise condensation - 11.
 Determination of overall heat transfer coefficient and effectiveness in a Parallel flow and Counter flow Heat Exchanger. - 12.
 Study and Demonstration of Heat Pipe - 13.
-Performance analysis of extended surfaces - 14.
 Any two computer programs assignment